ataul-ui/analysis-for-smart-warehouse/README.md

+Use selenium to download the dataset instead of just doing pd_read()

 My plan in this project is to use github actions and terraform together

 In other word this will be a DataOps/GitOps project